No wise fish would go anywhere without a porpoise.Lewis Carroll, Mock Turtle, Alice’s Adventures in Wonderland

 Considering past blogosphere disappointments, and the fact that even you, Gentle Reader (may you live forever), have limited time, I have worked hard to make this article informative and even useful with explanations, photographs, and even a roughly dimensioned drawing.

 Of course, right now you are probably asking yourself “What qualifies this putz to write about toolchests and why should I bother to read it?”
 Good questions.
 No, I don’t mind the harsh language because I have often said the same thing to myself when reading other’s toolchest blogs, albeit with great dignity and refinement (ツ).
 Allow me to explain.

-The first qualification is that I know what I am talking about.
+My first qualification for writing this is that I know what I am talking about.
 No, I am not a journalist, an author of books or a teacher.
 I don’t even teach classes about making toolchests, and never will, the gods of handsaws willing.
 I am no longer a professional woodworker, but was for many years when people paid me to make durable, useful buildings, furniture, casework and joinery for them.
 Indeed, now I manage other people to make such items for my customers and am focused like a laser on design, performance, cost and time effectiveness, and quality.

 The second qualification is that, while this toolchest has its roots in a traditional design, it is neither a copy of, nor does it purport to be “faithful” to, traditional designs, whatever the heck that means.
 It was born from original thinking to solve specific problems.
 Its design is neither accidental nor experimental.